qliu95114/demystify/analyzestoragelog/Kusto_Analyze_Secure_log.md

 # Use Kusto to analyze the Linux secure log

-Today I receive one secure log which indidcates password guess attack from a group of internal ip addresses
+Today I receive one secure log which indidcates password guess attack from a group of internal IP addresses

 ```
 Oct 31 17:28:43 my-vm-001 sshd[9619]: Bad protocol version identification 'GET / HTTP/1.1' from 10.114.160.169 port 46988